CalmyJane/MidiHero/README.md

 You can change mode for your current preset by pressing `Start`.

 ### Guitar Tuning
 Wanna tweak your presets?
 No problem, dude!
 Select a preset, then press and hold the `notes` you want to change.
 Adjust the pitch with `Shift + trigger up/down` for a semitone up or down.
 Transpose an entire preset by holding all notes and pressing `Shift + trigger up/down`.
-Just remember, custom presets won't be saved when you restart the guitar - they'll go back to default.
+Just remember, custom presets won't be saved when you restart the guitar - they'll go back to default if not saved.
 But hey, it's a great way to reset if things get to funky!
+You can also hold the up/down trigger while tuning to jump a full octave.

 ### Note Modes
 Each note can have different modes: